SamuelRicci-138/-Periodic-Table-Quiz/README.md

 🔗 [https://tinyurl.com/3prbpt8x]

-The `.exe` file would probably tell it is Malicious but it it is a false positive, if you don't trust me just install the `.py` file with  pyinstaller (pyinstaller --onefile --windowed quiz-file-name.py ); more info here:🔗[https://tinyurl.com/3x6jsbf4]
+The `.exe` file would probably tell it is Malicious but it is a false positive, if you don't trust me just install the `.py` file with  pyinstaller (pyinstaller --onefile --windowed quiz-file-name.py ); more info here:🔗[https://tinyurl.com/3x6jsbf4]

 ## 🎮 How to Play